jelen--/RepData_PeerAssessment1/PA1_template.md

 ms <- names(maxsteps)
 ```

-The 5-minute interval with the maximum number of steps is `ms`, which contains a mean of `maxsteps` steps.
+The 5-minute interval with the maximum number of steps is 835, which contains a mean of 206.1698 steps.

 ## Imputing missing values